WHAT IS BLENDED LEARNING?

 YOUNG ENTREPREUNERSHIP AND LEADERSHIP LAUNCHPAD- BLENDED LEARNING (District)

-The Young Entrepreneurship and Leadership Launchpad is a new course offered to students entering Grades 11 and 12 in September 2013.
+The Young Entrepreneurship and Leadership Launchpad is a course offered to students entering Grades 11 and 12.
 Those students who have an interest in business will be able to earn course credits toward graduation while working with both teachers and business/community leaders to design a business.
 Students will have the opportunity to connect with top entrepreneurial talent and participate in a Venture Challenge.

 Hosted at West Vancouver Secondary, students from all three secondary schools are welcome to register.
 This course will run outside the regular timetable, with weekly 2 ½ hour classes/meetings from September – December.
 In January, students will break into mentorship groups, working towards “Venture Presentation Night”, during which they will share their business ideas and learning.

-This course, with the involvement of WVSS teachers Jo-Anne McKee and Shawn Anderson, brings together the school, the community and our primary business partners: Rattan Bagga, CEO of Jiva Organics; Amit Sandhu, CEO of Ampri Group; and Punit Dhillon, co-founder, President and CEO of OncoSec Medical.
+This course, with the involvement of WVSS teacher Jo-Anne McKee, brings together the school, the community and our primary business partners: Rattan Bagga, CEO of Jiva Organics; Amit Sandhu, CEO of Ampri Group; and Punit Dhillon, co-founder, President and CEO of OncoSec Medical.
 We are very excited about this new course and the singular opportunity it affords our students.

 Contact Jo-Anne McKee at firstname.lastname@example.org or CLICK HERE for more details.